 Indian spices are famous for their medicinal properties.
 Turmeric, cinnamon, garlic, onion, ginger, etc has incredible power to control inflammation.
 Don’t go overboard and start drinking kara every single day.
 Rather enjoy moderate spices in cooked food.
 Feel free to have turmeric tea, cinnamon tea sometimes.

 But I can hardly eat…

-If you are still struggling to get your appetite back or fix another chemo/ radiation-related complications here are few tips for you that may help –
+If you are still struggling to get your appetite back or fix another chemo/ radiation-related complication here are a few tips for you that may help –

 - Eat small meals – Try 5-7 small meals a day